About | People | Services | Projects | Training | Publications

 Course Content:

-Introduction to R (Half a day)
+Introduction to Core R (Half a day)

 R is a popular language and environment that allows powerful and fast manipulation of data, offering many statistical and graphical options.
 This course aims to introduce R as a tool for statistics and graphics, with the main aim being to become comfortable with the R environment.
 It will focus on entering and manipulating data in R and producing simple graphs.
 A few functions for basic statistics will be briefly introduced, but statistical functions will not be covered in detail.